Mohammad-Reza-Taheri/Mohammad-Reza-Taheri/README.md

-- 👋 Hi, I’m @Mohammad-Reza-Taheri
+- 👋 Hi, I’m Mohammad-Reza-Taheri
 - 👀 I’m interested in computer
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning prisma
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on exciting projects where I can contribute my skills, learn from others, and work towards meaningful outcomes.
-- 📫 How to reach me ...
+- 📫 You can reach me
+📞 **Phone:** 09037524778
+📧 **Email:** [Your Email Here]
+💼 **LinkedIn:** [Your LinkedIn Profile Here]
+🌐 **Portfolio:** [Your Website Here]
 <!---# ali
 it is a color `#0969DA` yes